 The Contractor shall coordinate with the Department to promote public awareness for this project.
 The amount of public involvement required for this project is directly based on the Contractor's Transportation Management Plan and construction details.
-The Design- Build Team's responsibilities shall include:
+The Design- Build Team's responsibilities shall include the following as necessary:

-- A. Providing details surrounding the impacts to the public - B. Providing advance notice to the Department of upcoming project impacts - C. Assisting the Department in the development of the target audience list - D. Attending and/or speaking at public meetings - E. Hand delivery of time sensitive informational materials - F. Preparing advertisements and media announcements - G. Preparing and forwarding direct mailers, flyers, and other promotional materials as necessary - H. If required, organizing public meetings, including venue selection, reservation and fee
+- A. Providing details surrounding the impacts to the public - B. Providing advance notice to the Department of upcoming project impacts - C. Assisting the Department in the development of the target audience list - D. Attending any public meetings - E. Hand delivery of time sensitive informational materials - F. Preparing advertisements and provide information for SCDOT Public Relations Office as needed. - G. Preparing and forwarding direct mailers, flyers, and other promotional materials as necessary - H. If required, organizing public meetings, including venue selection, reservation and fee